Mindfulness and Grief: How to Cope With Loss

 It creates space between you and the thought, just enough space to breathe.

-Just enough space to remember: a thought is not a fact.
+Just enough space to remember: A thought is not a fact.
 A feeling is not a prophecy.

 Grief makes the future feel permanent.